pomerium/documentation/content/docs/guides/guacamole.md

 - `guacamole/guacd`: The guacd daemon, which provides support for VNC, RDP, SSH, telnet, and Kubernetes.
 - `guacamole/guacamole`: The Guacamole web application running within a Tomcat 8 server with websocket support.
 - `mysql` or `postgres`: The relational database that stores authentication and connection configuration data.
+> **Security Best Practice:** Ensure that environment variables containing sensitive data, such as passwords, are stored securely.
+Consider using Docker secrets or an `.env` file.

 This guide uses an open-source [Docker Compose](https://github.com/boschkundendienst/guacamole-docker-compose) configuration to install these services.
 This configuration file also includes an `nginx` instance, which you'll replace with Pomerium.